Re-energizing the community

 Patricia and other Exelon volunteers improved the living conditions of 57 homes this past year.
 The team contributed more than 3000 volunteer hours in 2016.
 Patricia believes the most rewarding part of volunteering for Christmas in April is seeing the joy and appreciation of a homeowner whose home has just been restored.

-Winning the $20,000 Excellence Award, Patricia says that Christmas in April will use the grant to providing support to local families and children in the community.
+Winning the $20,000 Excellence Award, Patricia says that Christmas in April will use the grant to provide support to local families and children in the community.

 About Exelon’s Energy for the Community Volunteer Awards Program